Military ranks of Serbia: Ranks of the Armed Forces of the Principality of Serbia

 Ranks included general—pukovnik—potpukovnik—major—kapetan I–e klase—kapetan II–e klase—poručnik—četovođa—desetar—zastavnik—vodnik—dvajesnik—narednik—podnarednik—kaplar—dobošar—redov.
 Commanders were called komandant and aide-de-camps were ađutant.

 Ranks of the Revolutionary Serbian Army

-Senior ranks were the kaplar ("corporal"), fendrek (from "fähnrich"), kapetan or buljubaša ("captain"), podvojvoda and vojvoda ("warlord"), in the beginning of the First Serbian Uprising (1804–13).
+Senior ranks were the kaplar ("corporal"), fendrek (from "fähnrich"), kapetan or buljubaša ("captain"), podvojvoda ("under warlord"), vojvoda ("warlord") and golemi vojvoda ("grand warlord"), in the beginning of the First Serbian Uprising (1804–13).
 The ranks were initially given from within the army until the strengthening of central power when commander-in-chief Karađorđe with or without the Governing Council appointed them.
 At the end of the uprising, the officer ranks included kapetan, poručnik, potporučnik, praporčik, vahtmajstor (or narednik, from wachtmeister), estandarfirer (or barjaktar, "standard-bearer"), unteroficir (or podnarednik) and barabančik (or dobošar, "drummer").